jacqinthebox/vagrant-kubernetes/README.md

 **Then edit the Vagrantfile and adjust the variables on top to match your IP config and cluster- and SAN names**

+For example, when on Linux:
 To find your Gateway type `netstat -rn`
 To find your DNS type `nmcli dev show | grep DNS`

+In Windows `ipconfig /all` will do the trick.

 Then bootstrap the cluster like so: